DmitriySalnikov/godot_qoi/addons/qoi/README.md

 ## Download

-To download, use the [Godot Asset Library](LINK_HERE) or download the archive by clicking the button at the top of the main repository page: Code -> Download ZIP, then unzip it to your project folder.
+To download, use the [Godot Asset Library](LINK_HERE) or download the archive by clicking the button at the top of the main repository page: `Code -> Download ZIP`, then unzip it to your project folder.

 ## API